privaci/privaci.github.io/_posts/2018-03-14-2n_symposium_program.md

                         </font>
                     </i>
                 </li>
-                <li>Use Case: Using Contextual Integrity in an Enterprise context
+                <li>Use Case: Using Contextual Integrity in an Enterprise Context
                     <br/>
                     <i>(10 min)</i>
                     <br/>